williaz/TechRefresher/AWS.md

   - compression
   - data mirroring is already included
 - VPC
-  - vps is manndatory for new
+  - vpc is manndatory for new
   - can choose a cluster subnet group(contains some subnets)
   - enhanced VPC routing: enable to traffic through you VPC, otherwise through Internet
 - Encryption